adobe/spectrum-css/components/vars/README.md

 To update from DNA:

-1. Update the DNA version in `package.json`, if necesssary
+1. Update the DNA version in `package.json`, if necessary
 1. Make sure you've executed `npm install` in the root of the project within the Adobe network so `node_modules/@spectrum/spectrum-dna` is present
 1. Run `npm run update`
 1. Commit the new files with `git add .; git commit -m "Update DNA"`